cashonize/legacy-wallet/README.md

-# My CashTokens Webwallet
+# Cashonize

-My CashTokens WebWallet for Bitcoin Cash - [cashtokens-wallet.app](https://cashtokens-wallet.app)<br>
+Cashonize is a Bitcoin Cash WebWallet with CashTokens support  - [cashonize.com](https://cashonize.com)<br>
-:exclamation: There are scammers impersonating this wallet so carefully check the domain!
-There is no "official" webwallet!
+:exclamation: There are scammers impersonating this wallet so carefully check the url!
+There is no "official" BCH webwallet!

-This is the code repository for [cashtokens-wallet.app](https://cashtokens-wallet.app), a webwallet with CashTokens support.
+This is the code repository for [cashonize.com](cashonize.com), a webwallet with CashTokens support.
 The wallet is built with the [mainnet-js](https://mainnet.cash/) library.
 The project was started in early January as a minimum viable product but has grown into a full-fledged webwallet.
-The webwallet can now supports both BCH mainnet and chipnet where all the testing for the CashTokens upgrade took place.
+Cashonize supports both BCH mainnet and chipnet where all the testing for the CashTokens upgrade took place.
-The project has [proven helpful](https://gist.github.com/mainnet-pat/95df7e844987af8ca4bebbff90f1f625) to iron out issues, bugs and missing features in the mainnet-js library.
+The Cashonize wallet has [proven helpful](https://gist.github.com/mainnet-pat/95df7e844987af8ca4bebbff90f1f625) to iron out issues, bugs and missing features in the mainnet-js library.

 #### Details

 The Webwallet creates a single address wallet which is persisted in between sessions in indexedDb.
-The Webwallet uses the standard derivation path (m/44'/145'/0'/0/0) to create new wallet but also supports importing from m/44'/0'/0'/0/0.
+Cashonize uses the standard derivation path (m/44'/145'/0'/0/0) to create a new wallet but also supports importing from m/44'/0'/0'/0/0.
 You can back-up the wallet by getting the seed phrase from the settings view.
 The webwallet uses [OpenTokenRegistry](https://otr.cash/.well-known/bitcoin-cash-metadata-registry.json) & [example_bcmr](https://github.com/mr-zwets/example_bcmr) as hardcoded metadata registries for tokenmetadata.
 After making a transaction a link to a blockexplorer is logged in the console (press F12 to access).
-The wallet was first hosted on a netlify subdomain (https://my-cashtokens-webwallet.netlify.app/) before the current domain (cashtokens-wallet.app) was acquired, the old url still works.
+The wallet was first hosted on a netlify subdomain (my-cashtokens-webwallet.netlify.app) & a temporary domain (cashtokens-wallet.app) before the current brand (cashonize.com) was worked out, the old urls still works.

 #### Disclaimer